cosmos/cosmos-sdk/docs/spec/distribution/triggers.md

 ## Create validator distribution

- - triggered-by: `stake.TxCreateValidator`
+ - triggered-by: validator entering bonded validator group (`stake.bondValidator()`)

-Whenever a totally new validator is added to the Tendermint validator set they are entitled to begin earning rewards of atom provisions and fess.
+Whenever a new validator is added to the Tendermint validator set they are entitled to begin earning rewards of atom provisions and fees.
 At this point `ValidatorDistribution.Pool()` must be zero (as the validator has not yet earned any rewards) meaning that the initial value for `validator.Adjustment` must be set to the value of `validator.SimplePool()` for the height which the validator is added on the validator set.

 ## Create or modify delegation distribution

- - triggered-by: `stake.TxDelegate`
+ - triggered-by: `stake.TxDelegate`, `stake.TxBeginRedelegate`, `stake.TxBeginUnbonding`

 The pool of a new delegator bond will be 0 for the height at which the bond was added.
 This is achieved by setting `DelegationDistribution.WithdrawalHeight` to